Invitation to Canadian Cattle Producers

-We anticipate this final testing period will run from Feb 9th until approximately April 1st/ 2018.
+We anticipate this final testing period will run from until sometime in the fall.
 Following the testing period, the app will be made available by Synergy Farm Solutions for a monthly subscription fee of $5 plus .33 cents per head per month.
 For an average sized herd of 85 cows this works out to be about $18 per month.
 No payment information will be required or requested during the testing period.

-We will soon be providing a link on this page to a web based survey document which will allow you to provide your feedback on the Herdly mobile app and Mac or Windows computer software.
+Users who have downloaded the software will be emailed a link to a survey which will allow you to provide your feedback on the Herdly mobile app and Mac or Windows computer software.
 Your feedback will be used to determine the current readiness of the software as well as potential consideration for future development.